canopas/.github/profile/README.md

 Curious about our latest endeavors?
 Check out some of our recent and ongoing projects:

 ### Flutter
-* [Khelo - From Streets to Stadiums🏏](https://github.com/canopas/khelo) — An open-source alternative to CricHeroes.
-Built using Flutter and Firebase with Riverpod architecture.
-* [GroupTrack - Stay connected, Anywhere!](https://github.com/canopas/group-track-flutter) - An open-source Flutter application designed to enhance family safety 👫 through real-time location sharing 📍 and communication features 💬.
-* [Cloud Gallery 🖼️ ](https://github.com/canopas/cloud-gallery) — Effortlessly access and organize your photos/videos from Google Drive, Dropbox, and your device.
-* [Unity](https://github.com/canopas/canopas_unity) — Leave & Employee Management for small businesses.
-Built using Flutter and Firebase with Bloc architecture.
 * [Animated Reorderable List](https://github.com/canopas/animated_reorderable_list) — A Flutter Reorderable Animated List with simple implementation and smooth transition.
 * [Flutter Country Picker](https://github.com/canopas/flutter-country-picker) — A Simple, Customizable Flutter Country picker for picking a Country or Dialing code with Search functionality.
 * [Animated Visibility](https://github.com/canopas/animated-visibility) — Animate appearance and disappearance using pre-built effects with the AnimatedVisibility widget.